 If you’ve ever moved and I’m sure you have, it’s just so unsettling and a pain in the royal tuckus!
 I like being organized, knowing where my things are in my kitchen and a routine, not this being in a state of flux baloney.

 I’m a happier person when I’m settled and isn’t that what the family ultimately wants anyway?
 A settled momma equals a happy momma.
 And WIFE! 😉

 Way back when I received a Better Homes and Gardens Cookbook as a wedding present and LOVED that thing!
 I wrote notes in it, even adapted some recipes.
 So, that may very well have been the spark that started this whole blog.
 But…

 I THREW the dang thing out!!
 Can you believe it?!
 I have NO idea what came over me.
 I thought I needed the newer updated version and should discard the old one, but apparently had a MAJOR mind-fart that I suppose was WAY too BIG to be called a mind fart.
-Lack of judgement, a momentary state of dementia, a lobotomy maybe or all three of those combined?
+Lack of judgment, a momentary state of dementia, a lobotomy maybe or all three of those combined?